 Graduate students in the sciences at the University of Illinois are expected to have training in professional ethics.
 Graduate students in the Center for Biophysics and Quantitative Biology are required to take the ethics course offered by the School of Molecular and Cellular Biology, MCB 580.
-The course will be offered each fall for second year students.
-The course syllabus can be found at: www.life.illinois.edu/mcb/580/.
+The course will be offered in the fall of the first year.